-Following review of the level of Directors' fees for the forthcoming year the Board concluded that the amounts should remain unchanged at £38,000 for the Chairman and £19,000 for each of the Directors.
+Following review of the level of Directors' fees for the forthcoming year the Board concluded that the amounts, which had remained unchanged since 2014, should be increased for the forthcoming year.
+Therefore, with effect from 1 May 2017, the Chairman's fee was increased to £42,000 (previously £38,000) and the Directors' fees were increased to £21,000 (previously £19,000) per annum.
 The annual limit on Directors' fees is set out in the Company's Articles of Association.
 The present limit is £175,000 in aggregate per annum and the approval of shareholders in a General Meeting would be required to change this limit.